cdoublev/css/doc/parse/parser.md

 # Parser

-Entry points normalize the input into a token stream before any specific processing and parsing against a CSS grammar defined in:
+The parser entry points normalize the input into a token stream before any specific processing and parsing against a CSS grammar defined in:

   - [CSS Syntax](https://drafts.csswg.org/css-syntax-3/#rule-defs), with the productions of rule block value types, defined with an algorithm that consumes declarations and rules from the token stream, and requires validating them in the context
   - [CSS Value](https://drafts.csswg.org/css-values-4/#value-defs), with the productions of CSS basic data types, defined with their corresponding token, and other productions used in many CSS values